 She has previously taught Distributed Computing, System Analysis, Data Structure, Cloud Computing, Digital Electronics and Computer Graphics.

-She also worked for more than three years as a Research Associate in Mobile Sensing at the Computer Laboratory, University of Cambridge, where she was a member of Cambridge eScience Centre(CeSC).
+Previously Dr Kanjo worked for more than three years as a Research Associate in Mobile Sensing at the Computer Laboratory, University of Cambridge, and also she was a member of the Cambridge eScience Centre(CeSC).

 She has also worked as a researcher and developer in ICCAVE (the International Centre for Computer Games and Virtual Entertainment, University of Abertay Dundee, carrying out research work in the "Interactive Toys and Board Games project" which is sponsored by the Scottish Enterprise under the Proof of Concept Programme.
 View her publications and patents in this area.